J-O-B/game-project/README.md

 ### <ins>**_Information Architectures_**</ins>
 For this project, I wanted to use a design that meets UX design goals as well as functioning in a similar way to what users would expect.

-A lot of users have probably played a video game with a basic navigation menu, so I chose to follow a similar structure to allow users to see this menu as something easy for them to navigate through and easily access the information they choose (click) to see.
+A lot of users have probably played a video game with a basic navigation menu, so I chose to follow a similar structure to allow users to see this menu as something easy for them to navigate through and easily access the information they choose (click) to see, my goal was to create a user interface style design that a user would instantly feel familiar with.

 The main menu buttons follow a hierarchical structure, with PLAY being the highest authority button, followed by INSTRUCTIONS, etc.

-The page with the most content is the instructions page, in order not to overwhelm the user I have split this page into sections.
+The page with the most content is the instructions page, in order not to overwhelm the user I have split this page into sections by using visual cues including headings which differ in style from regular text, as well as dividers.

 By doing this a user can view the individual section of information or read through as much information as they wish before navigating back to the main menu.
+This navigation style means a user can navigate to any screen with 1 click if on the main menu, and 2 clicks if they are already in a "sub screen".

-All but one link on this project will only navigate from the main menu into a section, or back to the main menu.
-The only exception to this rule is the "email" button on the social page, which will navigate to the "contact form".
+All but two links on this project will only navigate from the main menu into a section, or back to the main menu.
+The only exceptions to this rule is the "email" button on the social page, which will navigate to the "contact form", and the "yes" button on the game over screen, which will restart a new game.

 ### <ins>**_Responsive Design:_**</ins>
 This project is fully responsive and has been tested on screen widths between 375px up to 3800px.

 ### <ins>**_Typography_**</ins>
 This project uses "Press Start 2P" (Google Fonts), this font is an 8-bit style font to help the design of the project.